 Hardware has always remained a means to an end.
 As we near the end of the year and festive gaiety fills our hearts and discounts fill the stores, we take a look at one of the most important parts of the ecosystem of your new phones and tablets.
 Yes, it’s apps we are talking about, and if anything differentiates Android and iOS from the remaining smartphone OSs on offer; it’s their app stores.
 So while we have looked a fair bit at the new hardware on display for this year, let’s now turn the attention to the software side.

 While Q3 2015 was yet another quarter where the two companies exhibited different growth patterns, what was interesting to note is that each one stuck to their guns and widened the lead from their competitor even more.
-Google Play Store pulled away with a sizeable lead of over 90% in worldwide App downloads when compared to Apple’s App store.
+Google Play Store pulled away with a sizeable lead of over 90% in worldwide App downloads when compared to Apple’s App Store.
 This is pretty impressive, and one of the reasons behind it could just be due to the number of choices Android offers with the Play store offering 1.5 billion apps to Apple’s 1.25 billion.
 However, Apple Inc. (NASDAQ:AAPL) did what it does best, and the App Store raked in 80% more revenue than their Android counterpart.
-This can be directly traced back to the fact that on Android only a small fraction of apps are paid apps with most of them relying on an in-app purchases and ads for profits.
+This can be directly traced back to the fact that on Android only a small fraction of apps are paid apps with most of them relying on in-app purchases and ads for profits.

 Potential Markets and Strategies:

 Before we start diving more into the data and analyze the causes that have led these two giants to continue succeeding in what are now clearly different revenue models, let’s first look at why they choose them in the first place.
 It all stems mainly from the type of company that Google (Now Alphabet Inc. (NASDAQ:GOOGL)) and Apple are.
 Apple is a device company; they make excellent smartphones albeit at exorbitant prices and they look to make as much money from it as possible.
-These phones run on iOS, Apple’s proprietary OS, and having had the hardware priced so high, Apple can make sure that their consumers are ones with deep pockets who are able to afford the pricing structure of the App store that leads to higher revenue generation.
+These phones run on iOS, Apple’s proprietary OS, and having had the hardware priced so high, Apple can make sure that their consumers are ones with deep pockets who are able to afford the pricing structure of the App Store that leads to higher revenue generation.
 A brilliant business model that has led them to have huge profits year over year.

-Google, though, employ an entirely different line of thought when making their products and that is mainly because they are an Internet company, primarily an Ad company.
+Google, though, employs an entirely different line of thought when making their products and that is mainly because they are an Internet company, primarily an Ad company.
 Android is a free OS and Google makes their money off ads and services that the phone manufacturers have to bundle with all phones that run Google’s version of Android.
 This translates to a much larger target demographic as Android phone are found in all price ranges from the 50$ to more than 800$ for the premium ones.
 This has led to developers for Android devices become more conscious of the fact that their target audience may not have as much buying power and thus offer apps free with in-app purchases or with ads and an option to remove them for a small fee.
 With that in mind, we dive into the next segment where we see which markets fulfilled these criteria and shown excellent growth potential in the future for both these companies.

-Apple Finds a New Kingdom In China
+Apple Finds The New Kingdom In China

 With the smartphone market reaching levels of saturation in countries like the US, Apple has been looking for markets to expand their iPhone market share lineup in different countries in Asia.
 They seem to have struck gold with China as the introduction of the much larger screen with the iPhone 6s ushered in a huge boom in sales figures of iPhones in China.
 The much bigger screen helped in the consumption of media and games which is evident as we saw games take the No 1 spot in the global lists for revenues.